busemorose/KarstID/README.md

 -   Correlationnal and spectal analyses
 -   Analyses of classified discharges

-The application also provides the classification of karst systems hydrological functioning based on the proposal of Cinkus et al. (2021) and offers to compare the results with a database of 78 karst systems located worldwide.
+The equations behind the analyses and the calculation of the indicators are detailed in Cinkus et al. (2021).
+The application also provides the classification of karst systems hydrological functioning based on the proposal of Cinkus et al. (2021) and offers to compare the results with a database of 78 karst systems located worldwide (Olarinoye et al., 2020).

 The KarstID package is open source, actively developed and available on Github (<https://github.com/busemorose/KarstID>).
 We will try to address user requests (new features or bug report).
-We also consider future developments such as different recession models, or other hydrodynamic analyses).
+We also consider future developments such as different recession models, or adding other hydrodynamic analyses.

 ## Installation